What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 A 2% weighting increase = $260 billion in forced buying.

-This is exactly what happened with NVDA.
-As it climbed the market cap rankings, passive funds had to increase exposure.
-The buying became self-reinforcing - higher prices forced more buying, which pushed prices higher.
+This happened with NVDA.
+As it climbed market cap rankings, passive funds had to increase exposure.
+The buying became self-reinforcing—higher prices forced more buying, which pushed prices higher.

 Exxon doesn’t need to become NVDA’s size to trigger this.
 It just needs to reclaim its historical top 5 position.
 That alone creates a feedback loop of institutional buying that compounds the move.